MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 However some multi-hotend machines have only one fan.
 In these cases MPC needs to know whether the cooling fan cools all hotends simultatneously or whether it cools only the active hotend.
 Enable the appropriate option.

 `FILAMENT_HEAT_CAPACITY_PERMM`: MPC models heat loss from melting filament.
-Set the filament heat capcity here.
+Set the filament heat capacity here.

 `MPC_SMOOTHING_FACTOR`, `MPC_MIN_AMBIENT_CHANGE` and `MPC_STEADYSTATE`: These may be tweaked for stability.
 See the alogithm description for details.

+# Tweaking MPC

+The advanced configuration options may offer benefits to some users.
+However by far the most common reason for tweaking MPC is when there is a fixed offset between the set temperature and the actual temperature.
+The MPC algorithm will eliminate this offest over time, but the effect may return when parameters such as fan speed change.
+A fixed offset like this will be caused by `MPC_AMBIENT_XFER_COEFF`, `MPC_AMBIENT_XFER_COEFF_FAN255` and/or `FILAMENT_HEAT_CAPACITY_PERMM`.
+Slightly increasing these values will increase the temperature where MPC settles and slightly decreasing them will decrease the settling temperature.

 # The MPC algorithm used in Marlin

-MPC models the hotend system as four thermal masses: ambient air, filament, the heatblock and the sensor.
+MPC models the hotend system as four thermal masses: ambient air, the filament, the heatblock and the sensor.
 Heater power heats the modeled heatblock directly.
 Ambient air heats or cools the heatblock.
 Filament cools the heatblock.
 The heatblock heats or cools the sensor.